 The WidePoint NFI PKI CRL will be posted upon generation, but within no more than 4 hours after generation.
 The system is configured to publish to a public repository upon issuance of the WidePoint NFI PKI CRL.
-In the event of publishing failure, automated monitoring scripts verify the current WidePoint NFI PKI CRL on the WidePoint NFI PKI CA versus our publicly available WidePoint NFI PKI CRLs.
-If the WidePoint NFI PKI CRL on the WidePoint NFI PKI CRL on the WidePoint NFI PKI CRL, the scripts pull the newer WidePoint NFI PKI CRL and replace the publicly available WidePoint NFI PKI CRL with the more recent WidePoint NFI PKI CRL.
+In the event of publishing failure, automated monitoring scripts verify the current WidePoint NFI PKI CRL on the WidePoint NFI CA versus our publicly available WidePoint NFI PKI CRLs.
+If the WidePoint NFI PKI CRL on the WidePoint NFI CA is more recently published than the publicly available WidePoint NFI PKI CRL, the scripts pull the newer WidePoint NFI PKI CRL and replace the publicly available WidePoint NFI PKI CRL with the more recent WidePoint NFI PKI CRL.